Key facts

 Recognition of prior learning

 If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for credit for prior learning.
 You will need to provide a certified copy of your previous course details so your credit can be determined.
-If you are eligible, your offer letter will then contain information about your Recognition of Prior Learning.
+If you are eligible, your offer letter will then contain information about your Recognition of prior learning.

 Your credit for prior learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
 You must bring original documents relating to your previous study so that this approval can occur.

-You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the recognition of prior learning (RPL) system which outlines the credit that may be granted towards a Deakin University degree.

 Fees and scholarships